Computer turns off without warning

 Caution: Some of the steps below require you to work inside your computer.
 Before opening your case, be aware of the dangers of ESD.

-A computer that turns off without warning is usually caused by a heat related issue.
-Many computers today are designed to turn off automatically if the computer, processor, or other device gets too hot.
-Often heat related issues will be most noticeable when the computer is working hard, e.g. playing a computer game.
+Most computers today are designed to turn off automatically if any of it's inner components overheat.
+Often, heat related issues occur when the computer is working hard, e.g. playing a graphically intense computer game.

 Tip: If your BIOS monitors the RPM of the fans, enter BIOS and make sure the BIOS does not report any errors.
 Software utilities such as SpeedFan can also be used to help monitor fans in your computer.

-Caution: If you do remove the processor heat sink the thermal compound on the processor and heat sink should be cleaned and new thermal compound should be applied.
-Not reapplying new thermal compound could make issues worse since the bond between the CPU and heat sink would be broken.
+Caution: If you do remove the processor heat sink, thermal compound should be cleaned off and new thermal compound should be applied.

 Any failing hardware component in your computer could cause your computer to unexpectedly turn off without warning.
-If you have recently added any new hardware remove it from the computer to make sure it is not causing the problem.
+If you have recently added any new hardware remove it from the computer to make sure it is not the cause of the problem.

 If you have not recently installed any new hardware into the computer, the next best solution to systematically remove non-essential hardware.
-For example, remove your modem, network card, sound card, and any other expansion cards that are not needed for the computer to operate.
-Run the computer without these cards to see if they are the cause of your issue.
+For example, remove your modem, network card, sound card, and any other expansion cards that are not needed for your computer to operate.
+Running the computer without these cards may help diagnose your issue.

-Although not as likely as the above reasons, your computer to be infected with a virus or other malware that is designed to shut down your computer or turn it off.
+Your computer may be infected with a virus or other malware that is designed to shut down your computer upon certain conditions.
 If your computer seems to be turning off when executing a certain program at specific times in the day, it could be infected.